SzilardKosa/FaceRecognitionProject/README.md

 Our goal is to implement [FaceNet](https://arxiv.org/abs/1503.03832) network in keras.

 In our solution, the input of the network is a fixed size, grayscale picture of a person.
-The output is a 128 dimensional embedding on a unit hpersphere.
+The output is a 128 dimensional embedding on a unit hypersphere.
 The relation between two pictures can be determined from the distance of their embeddings.
 If two embeddings are close to each other that means the persons on the pictures look similar.
 ![pic1](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcR2i21SzZWa41AQRl8W64vmcFJ6RknloSflSkN-DtYxtMAWoFSN)

 The optimization of the network is done by a triple loss function according to the [FaceNet](https://arxiv.org/abs/1503.03832) documentation.
 The triplets consists of three pictures, where the first two are from the same person and the third one is from a different person.
 We are using the [online triplet mining](https://omoindrot.github.io/triplet-loss) technique to create these triplets.
 Which means the training data consists of batches containing a defined amount of pictures for the defined number of people.
 The triplets are created only after their embeddings are calutated.